 No doubt if I suggest that driving a car at high speed is an art, along with music, painting and literature, I should be greeted by some very cutting remarks by students of the accepted arts; but I really do consider fast driving as an art, an essentially twentieth-century art, and one demanding as much theoretical study, natural flair, learning and practice as any of the classical arts.

-— Denis Jenkinson, first sentence of The Racing Driver, 1958
+First sentence of The Racing Driver, 1958.

-Seamanship, just like anything else, is a an art.
-It is not something that can be picked up on one's spare time; indeed, it allows no spare time for anything else.
+Seamanship, just like anything else, is an art.
+It is not something that can be picked up on one’s spare time; indeed, it allows no spare time for anything else.

 Flying is an art, an imperfectible art.